bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ### Where it uses CEL

 Unlike `protoc-gen-validate`, Protovalidate isn't a `protoc` plugin.
 It doesn't rely on any code generation.
 The core of Protovalidate is simply [one Protobuf file](https://github.com/bufbuild/protovalidate/blob/main/proto/protovalidate/buf/validate/validate.proto) using the `proto2` syntax to define options (annotations).In `validate.proto`, you can see the definition for every standard Protovalidate rule.
 For example, Protovalidate doesn't have to define validation for a UUID string in Go, Java, and C++.
-Instead, Protovalidate stores it once as—you probably guessed it—a CEL expression:
+Instead, Protovalidate stores it once as — you probably guessed it — a CEL expression:

 ::: info UUID definition in validate.proto